Let me tell you about one of my proudest moments. Our story begins on a snowy evening in Washington DC.

 It was really beautiful.
 I listened with the heightened senses of a true super-villian, and waited until I judged they were just a few feet behind me.
 I could hear their whisper-giggles, anticipating what they were about to do to me.

-The reaction was perfect.
-They stopped suddenly, eyes wide, and instinctively tried to jump back.
+Their reaction was perfect.
+They stopped in their tracks, eyes wide, and instinctively tried to jump back.
 They both lost their footing on the slippery sidewalk, and fell in perfect sync onto their asses in the snow!
 Oh, the looks on their faces!

 One small problem – it wasn’t Rob and Becky!
-I had just scared the living shit out of a random innocent couple.
+I had just scared the living shit out of a couple of random innocent tourists.

 I tried to apologize and help them to their feet, but they just scooted away from me.
 Perhaps my apology would have sounded more sincere if I could have stopped laughing.
 And of course, the reverse crab walk through the snow was just making me laugh harder.

 What could I do?
-I gave a slight bow, one last “My apologies, foolish mortals”, and went to catch my train.
+I gave a slight bow and told them, “My apologies, foolish mortals”, and went to catch my train.